aws-samples/serverless-patterns/lambda-durable-functions-nodejs-sam/README.md

-# AWS Lambda Durable Functions with Node.js
+# AWS Lambda durable functions with Node.js

-This pattern demonstrates AWS Lambda Durable Functions using Node.js to build resilient, long-running workflows that can execute for up to one year.
+This pattern demonstrates AWS Lambda durable functions using Node.js to build resilient, long-running workflows that can execute for up to one year.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-durable-functions-nodejs-sam](https://serverlessland.com/patterns/lambda-durable-functions-nodejs-sam)